 REM behavior disorder (RBD) is a parasomnia in which the subjects act out dreams with physical movements that are considered to be the equivalent of what they are doing in their dreams.
 Dreams often include events that trigger wild motions and flailing of limbs that can be harmful to a bed partner, or the sufferer themselves.

 REM refers to Rapid Eye Movement, which is the last stage of sleep, and also commonly called the dream sleep stage.
 REM sleep is when most dreams take place.
-During this phase of sleep, most people will experience muscle atonia, or paralysis, in which the body has effectively shut down.
+During this phase of sleep, most people will experience muscle atonia, or being paralyzed during sleep, in which the body has effectively shut down.
 People with RBD do not experience muscle atonia during REM sleep, which accounts for their ability to perform physical actions during this stage of sleep.
 REM sleep typically takes 1 to 1 ½ hours to set in, so episodes of RBD will not commence until this time has elapsed.
 Some people may have multiple episodes during a night, and others may only experience them once every week or longer.

 RBD is not to be confused with other forms of parasomnia such as sleepwalking, sleep terrors, nocturnal seizures or periodic limb movements, though people with RBD may suffer some of the above sleep disorders as well.
 RBD occurs exclusively in the phase of deep sleep, while these other sleep disorders primarily occur in earlier sleep phases.
 RBD episodes will rarely include walking around, and do not include eating or drinking, which is another way of differentiating them from sleepwalking.
 Polysomnogram tests are crucial for determining which sleep disorder is at play.